Quick Verdict

 Cost per task is the wrong denominator.

-Consider a business problem: automatically process every inbound lead from three sources (website form, Facebook Lead Ad, WhatsApp) and route it to the correct account manager based on geography, create a CRM record, send an acknowledgment to the lead, and log the assignment in a shared dashboard.
+Consider a business problem: automatically process every inbound lead from three sources (website form, Facebook Lead Ad, WhatsApp), route it to the correct account manager based on geography, create a CRM record, send an acknowledgment to the lead, and log the assignment in a shared dashboard.

 In n8n (self-hosted), this runs 100 times or 10,000 times with no difference in platform cost.

 The business problem is identical.
 The task count is not.
-And comparing platforms on task count alone — without accounting for what your actual business processes look like — is how organizations end up paying 3–4x more than necessary.
+Comparing platforms on task count alone without accounting for what your actual business processes look like is how organizations end up paying 3–4x more than necessary.

 Total Cost of Ownership: A Framework